 The term cauliflower ear refers to a deformity of the ear caused by blunt trauma or other injury, such as what may occur during a boxing or wrestling match.
 Left untreated, the injury leads to a blockage that prevents blood flow and damages tissue.
 This results in a bumpy or lumpy appearance on part of the ear, similar to a cauliflower.
-Left untreated, the deformity may be permanent.
+Early treatment can help prevent permanent deformity.

-Fortunately, the types of injuries that cause cauliflower ear are preventable by wearing the right type of protective head gear.
-Having ear injuries treated right away can help prevent the resulting deformities.
+Fortunately, the types of injuries that cause cauliflower ear are often preventable by wearing the right type of protective head gear.

 Causes of Cauliflower Ear

 The most common cause of cauliflower ear is a hit to the ear -- or repeated hits to the ear -- that leads to hematomas, or small collections of blood that clot and block the flow of blood and nutrients.
 These can also occur when skin is pulled away from cartilage, the semi-rigid tissue that gives the ear its shape.